 I had to admit, "I did."
-And that was the problem.
+And that was precisely the problem.

-So I prayed that God would lead me to know Himself on His own terms, as He really was, whether he was such as I wished Him to be, or wholly other.
+So, shaken, I prayed that God would lead me to know Himself on His own terms, as He really was, whether He was such as I wished Him to be, or wholly other.
 I was willing to do anything, be anything.
 "Even if it means becoming a Jesus Freak," I said, because that was the worst thing I could think of.

-I asked Greg early on what his religion was, and he told me he was a Christian.
+I asked Greg early on what his religion was, since that sort of think interested me.
+Greg told me he was a Christian.
 "If you ever want to know why, or have any questions, just let me know," he added.

 "You bet," I replied.
 That was never going to happen.

 Fast-forward a few months of this agonizing process I've described, and that all changed.
-I had shared with Greg about some of the garbage—though this was not my exact term—that I was finding within.
+I had shared with Greg about some of the garbage—though this was not my exact term, you understand—that I was finding within.
 Greg sympathized and commiserated.
-He was a very real person, not like most sloganeering, plastic Jesus people I had known.
+He was a very real person, not like most shallow, sloganeering, plastic Jesus-people I had known.

 I am trying here to prevent anyone saying the really foolish thing that people often say about Him: I’m ready to accept Jesus as a great moral teacher, but I don’t accept his claim to be God.
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic — on the level with the man who says he is a poached egg — or else he would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God, or else a madman or something worse.
 You can shut him up for a fool, you can spit at him and kill him as a demon or you can fall at his feet and call him Lord and God, but let us not come with any patronising nonsense about his being a great human teacher.
 He has not left that open to us.
 He did not intend to.I remember reading this with a sinking heart.
 Lewis was talking about me.
 I was always insisting that Jesus was a great teacher, the greatest—yet I had kept running into things that this "great teacher" taught, that I did not believe, did not want to believe.